-If you’ve been thinking to apply for the American Express® Gold Card, now might be a great time.
+If you’ve been thinking about applying for an American Express Gold Card, now might be a great time.

 What are the American Express Gold Cards worth in the first year?

-The American Express Gold Card can provide a lot of value, offering generous rewards rates and annual credits travelers and foodies will appreciate, including a $100 activity credit on vacations over $3,000, a $120 dining credit and up to $120 in Uber Cash per year ($10 per month).
-The Business Gold Card, on the other hand is packed with benefits that make it easier to manage your business spending.
+The Amex Gold can provide a lot of value, offering generous rewards rates and annual credits both travelers and foodies will appreciate, including a $100 activity credit on vacations that cost more than $3,000, a $120 dining credit and up to $120 in Uber Cash ($10 per month).
+The Business Gold, on the other hand, is packed with benefits that make it easier to manage your business spending.